Gminlend/virovita-vvt-xrpl-token/README.md

 - **Integrated with Virovita Cross-Care and AeroMed platforms**

 ## Token Use Cases
-Virovita Token(VVT) is used :
+Virovita Token(VVT) is used for :
-Accessing AI-powered health consultations and diagnostics Secure exchange of biometric/genomic data with user consent Staking for premium platform features
+- Accessing AI-powered health consultations and diagnostics
+- Secure exchange of biometric/genomic data with user consent
+- Staking for premium platform features
-Health data incentives through IoT & wearable integrations Paying for autonomous drone-dispatched medical services For a detailed  breakdown of all use cases, technical flow, and tokenomics, please refer to Virovita's Whitepaper in the attachment
+- Health data incentives through IoT & wearable integrations
+- Paying for autonomous drone-dispatched medical services

+For a detailed breakdown of all use cases, technical flow, and tokenomics, please refer to the Virovita Whitepaper in the attachment.

 ## Getting Started
 '''bash